padogrid/bundle-hazelcast-3n4n5-k8s-oc_helm/README.md

 oc-helm-hazelcast-enterprise-mancenter   LoadBalancer   172.30.178.54   <pending>     8080:30179/TCP,443:32291/TCP   7m8s
 ```

+We can open Management Center via HTTP or HTTPS.
+Follow the instructions in one of the subsequent sections.

 #### 5.2.1.1.
 HTTP

 Run `oc expose svc` to expose the Management Center service.